wayneparrott/AwePoiPositionHelper/README.md

 Defining a Point of Interest
 ----------------------------

-There are 2 formats for defining a POI:
+AwePoiPositionHelper supports 2 formats for defining a POI:
 * GPS latitude & longitude coordinate
 * Polar coordinates relative to the position of the device when start() is called.